envoyproxy/data-plane-api/docs/root/configuration/http_conn_man/headers.rst

 -----------------

-The *x-ot-span-context* HTTP header is used by Envoy to establish proper parent-child relationships between tracing spans.
-This header can be used with both LightStep and Zipkin tracers.
+The *x-ot-span-context* HTTP header is used by Envoy to establish proper parent-child relationships between tracing spans when used with the LightStep tracer.
 For example, an egress span is a child of an ingress span (if the ingress span was present).
 Envoy injects the *x-ot-span-context* header on ingress requests and forwards it to the local service.
 Envoy relies on the application to propagate *x-ot-span-context* on